piorotorus/Mobile-App/README.md

     -24.03 finish home page with rounded image
-    -27.03 make other page with diffent image position -28.03 finish other page, add a lot css styles
+    -27.03 make other page with diffent image position -28.03 finish other page, add a lot css styles -31.03 Add addbutton and change page view and styled it